top of page

 Looking Ahead

 We’re only at the beginning, but already, Smelthouses is proving what’s possible when you give land the chance to heal.
-As more wildlife returns, as habitats strengthen, and as new data guides our next steps, we’ll continue to share and celebrate every milestone.
+As more wildlife returns, habitats strengthen, and new data guides our next steps, we’ll continue to share and celebrate every milestone.

 Some of the woodland at Smelthouses (September 2025)